 You may not realize it, but you can use the apps on Facebook to help increase your fan engagement.

 Before, as a page administrator on Facebook, you could have designated a landing page.
 However, because this is no longer an option, you have to get a bit more creative.
 By using customized apps, you can direct your Facebook fans to your website.

 Creating an app to engage them can be something as simple as having them answer a series of short questions in quiz form to find out more about what they are looking for.

 This can help you navigate them to your website for these specific purchases.
 These kinds of apps work wonderfully because they drive your traffic on Facebook right to your website and to the products specifically designed for them.

 A great way that many online businesses are using social media is to include integrated sharing tools on their product listings.
 This is a wonderful way to help encourage users to interact on those sites.

-What is meant by this is creating a way for customers to customize or create their own products on your website, then, they share them out with their social media followers can allow you to get your brand out there even further.
+What is meant by this is creating a way for customers to customize or create their own products on your website, and then, sharing them with their social media followers can allow you to get your brand out there even further.

-When you are starting out with the world of social media, things can be a bit overwhelming.
+When you are starting out in the world of social media, things can be a bit overwhelming.